saezlab/Myeloid_PFKFB3_atherosclerosis/Analysis_invitro_bulk/04_ligand.md

     ## [1] 0.2634409

-What is the fraction of non-p-EMT genes that belongs to the top 5% predicted targets?
+What is the fraction of non-collagen genes that belongs to the top 5% predicted targets?